CoEDL/elpis-wiki/2019-ICDLC-workshop-preparation.md

 	b) Windows 10 Pro, Enterprise or Education 64 bit (note that Docker installs best on non-home versions of Windows)

+You may be prompted to authenticate the installer with your computer's password.

 Once Docker is installed, start the program if it hasn't automatically started.